acoli-repo/olia/docs/index.md

 Under the following terms:

 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+(See below for the requested form of attribution)
 - **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## Attribution

 For **attribution** in scientific papers, please refer to